sofonias101/Inhabitent/README.md

 # Inhabitent
 Description
 This is a wordpress theme built using mostly PHP, HTML5, JavaScript and SCSS.
-It consist in a full blog with support for a Blog Area, Product Area and Contact Me Page.

 Technology used: